 WHAT YOU SHOULD KNOW:

 Contact dermatitis is a skin rash.
-It develops when your skin touches something that irritates it or causes an allergic reaction.
+It develops when you touch something that irritates your skin or causes an allergic reaction.

 Write down your questions so you remember to ask them during your visits.